Military academies in India: Integrated national institute

 Indian National Defence University at Gurugram in Haryana is likely to commence courses from 2018-19 as an autonomous integrated national institute.
-At least 66% students will be from the Indian Armed Forces and the remaining 33% will be from the Paramilitary forces of India, Police in India and civilians.
-Functioning on the similar principals as Indian Institutes of Technology (IITs) and Indian Institutes of Management (IIMs), the university will offer post-graduate studies, doctoral and post-doctoral research as well as higher studies through distance learning to military and civilians to be imparted by the mixed teaching faculty composed of military officials and civilians in the ratio of 1:1.
+At least 66% students will be from the Indian Armed Forces and the remaining 33% will be from the Paramilitary forces of India, Indian Police Service officials and civilians.

-Courses will include war gaming and simulation, neighborhood studies, counter insurgency and counter terrorism, Chinese studies, evaluation of strategic thought, international security issues, maritime security studies, Eurasian studies, South East Asian studies, material acquisition, joint logistics, and national security strategy in peace and war.
+Functioning on the similar principals as Indian Institutes of Management (IIMs) and Indian Institutes of Technology (IITs), the university will offer post-graduate studies, doctoral and post-doctoral research as well as higher studies through distance learning to military officials and civilians to be imparted by the mixed teaching faculty composed of military officials and civilians in the ratio of 1:1.
+Courses will include war gaming and simulation, neighborhood studies, counterinsurgency and counterterrorism, Chinese studies, evaluation of strategic thought, international security issues, maritime security studies, Eurasian studies, Southeast Asian studies, material acquisition, joint logistics, and national security strategy in maintaining both peace and war.

-Following existing institutes will be affiliated to the university:
+The following existing institutes will be affiliated with the university: